GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 set.seed(45)
 another_grn <- createInSilicoSystem(G = 5,
                                     PC.p = 1,
-                                    PC.TC.p = 1)
+                                    PC.TC.p = 1) # all protein-coding genes are
+                                                 # regulators of transcription
 ```

 ### Modifying a GRN

-In addition, you can add genes in your GRN, and add or remove regulatory relationships between genes (currently it is not possible to remove genes, but we're working on it).
+In addition, you can add genes in your GRN, and add or remove regulatory relationships between genes (currently it is not possible to remove genes, this option will be added in the future).

 When adding a gene, you can specify its kinetic parameters, e.g. its transcription rate (in RNA/sec), RNA decay rate, etc.